Bloodletting (The Vampire Song)

 "Bloodletting (The Vampire Song)" is a song by American rock band Concrete Blonde.
 The track was released as a single and appears as an opening track from the group's album Bloodletting (1990).
 The song, written and sung by frontwoman Johnette Napolitano, shows the band embracing the Goth subculture, while retaining the alternative rock sound of their previous two albums.
-Napolitano was inspired by her experiences in New Orleans and reading the The Vampire Chronicles series in the late 1980s.
+Napolitano was inspired by her experiences in New Orleans and reading The Vampire Chronicles series in the late 1980s.
 Contrary to its name, the song is about the loss of human happiness, not horror or blood.

 A single was released by I.R.S. in 1990.
 While not as successful as the album's second single, "Joey" and never reaching any major music charts, the song is considered the band's second biggest hit.

 Background

 Frontwoman Johnette Napolitano had been spending a lot of time in New Orleans, Louisiana in the late 1980s, which she described is "as Goth as any place I’ve ever been," and reading the, then popular, The Vampire Chronicles series of Gothic vampire novels by American writer Anne Rice.
 In August 1989, the band began recording a new album at Battery Studios, London with Chris Tsangarides, best known as a heavy metal producer, but who had also worked with alternative rock bands, such Killing Joke and The Lords of the New Church.
 Napolitano took influence from her recent experiences, and in doing so, embraced the Goth subculture.